-The school conducted a peer review with an external pupil premium leader, focussing on the strategy's objective of supporting cultural capital and a vocabulary-rich environment.
-The review examined the curriculum planning, learning environment and used pupil voice and teacher voice to evaluate the impact of this focus on pupil outcomes.
+In 2021/22 a peer review was carried out by an external pupil premium leader from the borough, which examined the curriculum planning, learning environment and used pupil voice and teacher voice to evaluate the impact of this focus on pupil outcomes.
 The report was clear that high quality teaching, CPD and a well-considered, research-based approach to teaching vocabulary and developing cultural capital was effective.
 The report can be viewed here.
-One student explained how the mentoring programme had 'changed all of me', and the number of behaviour incidents for this child reduced across the year.
+This is something that we will continue to build on over the academic year 2023-24 through the experiences we offer in school, through school trips and carefully planned opportunities.
+We will continue to provide a thorough CPD plan for all staff, ensuring that we offer opportunities to learn new skills and ideas, thus leading to an even more effective teaching environment.

+We will continue to offer financial support to families to allow students to partake in extra-curricular clubs before and after school, as well as residential trips.
 The school currently offers 43 regular extra-curricular clubs, 5 of which are free of charge.
-60 places per week at paid clubs are funded by the school for disadvantaged pupils, and 72% of children eligible for the Pupil Premium Grant accessed funded club places last academic year (2021-22).
-Access to the clubs has improved attendance for some children with historically poor attendance and offers further development and enrichment opportunities for children.
-Any child that wanted to access a place on a school trip was given access, regardless of whether they were able to pay.
+Approximately 50 places per week at paid clubs and wrap-around care, are funded by the school for disadvantaged pupils.
+Access to clubs and wrap-around care has improved attendance for some children with historically poor attendance and offers further development and enrichment opportunities for children.
+Any child that wanted a place on a school trip was given access, regardless of whether they were able to pay.
 This included places on the Year 4 and Year 6 residential trips.